simpler-env/SimplerEnv/README.md

 1. Implement new policy inference scripts in `real2sim/policies/{your_new_policy}`, following the examples for RT-1 (`real2sim/policies/rt1`) and Octo (`real2sim/policies/octo`) policies.
 2. You can now use `real2sim/simple_inference_visual_matching_prepackaged_envs.py` to perform policy evaluations in simulation.
    - If the policy behaviors deviate a lot from those in the real-world, you can write similar scripts as in `real2sim/utils/debug/{policy_name}_inference_real_video.py` to debug the policy behaviors.
+The debugging script performs policy inference by feeding real eval video frames into the policy.
+If the policy behavior still deviates significantly from real, this may suggest that policy actions are processed incorrectly into the simulation environments.
+Please double check action orderings and action spaces.
 3. If you'd like to perform customized evaluations,
    - Modify a few lines in `real2sim/main_inference.py` to support your new policies.
    - Add policy inference scripts in `scripts/` with customized configs.